 Regular and effective communications are critical to the rapid dissemination of appropriate and accurate data to both the City Management Team and the Ceres Management Team.
 As the project progresses, the needs of the City may change and resource requirements may need to be reassessed.
 The original plan, therefore, may need to be modified.
 In order to ensure effective and efficient execution of all field work, the Ceres team, from Site Managers up to the Project Manager, will meet on a daily basis.
 The Project Manager is responsible for coordinating the daily scheduling and dispatch of cleanup crews with the City and will meet with the designated representative on a daily basis.
-The Site Manager is responsible for management and operation or a reduction site, loading sites or any other work site.
-The Site Managers report directly to the Sector Manager, who reports to an Area Manager, who reports to a Project Superintendent, who reports to the Project Manager.
-Depending on the scale of a disaster, the number of managers assigned to the Ceres Team will vary depending on local conditions.
+The Site Managers report directly to the Sector Manager, who reports to an Area Manager, who reports to a Project Superintendent, who reports to the Project Manager, the number of managers assigned to the Ceres Team will vary depending on local conditions.
 Foremen at the reduction site(s) and for the collection and hauling activities are responsible for crew supervision and report to the Site Manager.